Nahhttan/normative_allocation_problem/README.md

 But in the former example, what is preferable? $(4,3,2,2)$ or $(4,4,3,1)$?

 - The utilitarian view would state that $(4,4,3,1)$ is better, because the sum of its components amounts to $12$, and the sum of $(4,3,2,2)$ is only $11$.
-- The egalitarian view, based on the leximin method, would say that $(4,3,2,2)$ is better, because its minimum component is $2$, and the minimum of $(4,4,3,1)$ is only $1$.
+- The egalitarian view, based on the leximin criterion, would say that $(4,3,2,2)$ is better, because its minimum component is $2$, and the minimum of $(4,4,3,1)$ is only $1$.

 Moreover, it appears (and can easily be proven) that it cannot be found any allocation that would reconciliates both view by being better than both allocations according to both views.
 So we are stuck with a moral conflict.

-There is thus no best answer to this question of which allocation is preferable: it is all about which theory of justice we believe in, which _normative conception_ we adopt.
+There is no best answer to this question of which allocation is preferable: it is all about which theory of justice we believe in, which _normative conception_ we adopt.

-We have just showed something important: to allocate 4 courses to 4 students with one course per student, a mechanism must necessarily choose some normative conception, since (at least) two normative conceptions come into conflict.
+We have just showed something important: to allocate 4 courses to 4 students with one course per student, an allocation mechanism must necessarily choose some normative conception, since (at least) two normative conceptions come into conflict.

 Is it always the case, no matter the number of courses and the number of students?